nicholaslasko123/finite_hypothesis_classes_nicholas_laskowski/README.md

-This project is for the finite hypothesis classes project.
+This README introduces a homework assignment on finite hypothesis classes.
+The task explores how to implement these hypothesis classes, dimensionality, and other concepts in Python.

 finite_hypothesis_classes.ipynb: Is the code used for the project